Issues in Calibrations and Accuracy in Method Validation

 Accuracy, the ability of a methodology to give results within acceptable limits when compared to known values, is a fundamental and key requirement.
 Calibration is the most common approach to obtain accuracy.

 Accuracy requires a comparison to a validated material.
 The level of confidence depends on traceability, a chain connecting the samples of interest all the way to the specific metric standards.
-This can be a complex task which can raise doubts in an auditor.
-There are different situations for the use of each of standards of the various types.
-How to access the validity is a key.
+This can be a complex task that can raise doubts in an auditor.
+There are different situations for the use of each of the standards of the various types.
+How to access validity is key.

 In calibration, fundamental reliance on the linearity of response make proof of linearity important.
 This is more involved than only obtaining a linear regression factor or correlation coefficient.
 Once proven, though, calibrations can change with various factors.
 Monitoring calibration behavior and using that to maintain or even improve a methodology can be very useful.